Kuurosu/inner_peace/README.md

 ### Unfixed Bugs

 - I can't get the footer to stretch across the entire page unless it is fixed.
 Ideally I'd like to come back and fix the issue which I suspect is because of the layout I have done with the rest of index.html.

-## Deployment

-After I had the initial site and styling applied for desktop.
-I deployed the page to GitHub pages.
-The live version can be found here - https://kuurosu.github.io/inner_peace/

 ## Credits